Edition for Web Developers — Last Updated 3 June 2023

 Abort these steps.

-Queue a global task on the navigation and traversal task source given navigable's active window to abort navigable's active document.
+Queue a global task on the navigation and traversal task source given navigable's active window to abort a document and its descendants given navigable's active document.

 Let historyEntry be a new session history entry, with its URL set to url and its document state set to documentState.